Audio over IP with Dante

 DMP 128 Plus AT

 The DMP 128 Plus AT sends out 24 channels of digital audio and can receive 48 channels over the network.
 Dante technology enables DMP 128 Plus AT processors to share high resolution digital audio with other Dante-enabled products using the built-in four-port Gigabit Ethernet switch, through standard network hardware including switches, or by connecting into a network infrastructure.
-Also supporting AES67 for Audio over IP Interoperability, the DMP 128 Plus AT can connect to other devices that also support AES67.
+Also supporting AES67 for Audio over IP Interoperability and Dante Domain Manager enterprise level network management, the DMP 128 Plus AT models can connect to other devices that support AES67 and work within a DDM-enabled network infrastructure.

 An 84x48 mix matrix allows all 12 analog inputs, eight aux inputs, 48 Dante inputs and 16 virtual bus returns to be discretely routed to any or all of the eight analog outputs, eight aux outputs, 16 Dante outputs, and the 16 virtual bus sends.